Sandra Aversa - Owner , Trainer ABCDT, Dog Walker (Burlington) & Pet Care Provider

 I have had many jobs throughout my life, but nothing satisfied me more than my less than minimum wage jobs cleaning cages and runs at Vet Clinics and Boarding Facilities, and volunteering at shelters just to be near these sweet, precious dogs and cats!

-It wasn’t until I turned 30 that I literally woke up one day and KNEW what I wanted to do!
+It wasn’t until 2010 that I woke up one day and KNEW what I had to do!
 I found ABC (Animal Behavioural College) where I obtained my Certificate for Dog Obedience Behaviour and Training.
 This is where I really began to understand just how remarkable canines were.
 During this time, I volunteered at Oakville Humane Society where I had the great privilege to learn from an amazing mentor and friend, how to put some of my skills into action with shelter dogs.
 One of them was a beautiful Chocolate Labrador named Murphy.
-When I learned he was ready to be put up for adoption, I knew that he needed to be with me and me with him.
-Now 5 years later, I cannot imagine my life without my boy.
-I changed his name to Louie and I look at him every day, tell him how much I love him and thank him for changing my life all for the better.
+When I learned he was ready to be put up for adoption, I knew that he and I were meant to be together and now cannot imagine my life without my boy.
+His name is now Louie, he has brought so much love into my life that I have to look at him each day, tell him how much I love him and thank him for changing my life all for the better.

 Incorporating all aspects of Pet Care Services to my business is very important to me.
 I want to do all that I can do for my clients as we all know that our pets are not just pets, they are OUR FAMILY and we will do anything for them!
 I am completing my Canine Massage Certification specializing in Therapeutic, Athletic and Senior Canines through Rocky Mountain School of Animal Acupressure & Massage and have also gained Certification for Trigger Point Therapy specializing in the Athletic Dog.

-Every day, I meet amazing people, with amazing families, stories, and even more amazing animals, and I couldn’t feel more blessed!
-I cannot wait to share all of the new things that I have learned and created with all of you.
+Every day, I get to meet amazing people, with amazing families, stories, and even more amazing animals, I could not feel more blessed!
+I continue looking forward to creating beautiful memories made every day with your beloved companions and sharing those with you.

 Thank you to everyone, friends and family who has supported me and Pets in the City throughout this incredible journey so far and look forward to growing, learning and sharing more with you all in the future.